-Now, the developers have officially unveiled that the alpha testing would start from 6th June and conclude on the 27th of the same month for android users.
+Now, the developers have officially unveiled that the alpha testing would start on the 6th of June and conclude on the 27th of the same month for Android users.
 Unfortunately, the alpha test will only be available to users based in Brazil and the Philippines.

 You May Like –

 - Legends of Runeterra is Now Available on iOS and Android Worldwide

 - Soul of Eden: Rayark Inc’s Upcoming Clash Royale Strategy Game

 - Tales of Crestoria is Expected to Release in June for iOS and Android